Pūnana Leo Preschools

 Pūnana Leo classrooms are warm, nurturing places that value and stimulate young minds and prepare them for lifelong learning.
 Children discover the world through a culturally and age-level appropriate curriculum based on the Kumu Honua Mauli Ola educational philosophy in a safe and secure environment.
 Our approach to education is through a family-based model.
 Parents participate in hui kīpaepae weekly language and culture classes held at the school site, lā ʻohana family days, and hoʻihoʻi honua giving back to their school by cleaning the classrooms and school grounds.

 There are 11 Pūnana Leo throughout the state of Hawai‘i located on the islands of Hawai‘i, Maui, Moloka‘i, O‘ahu and Kaua‘i.
-As laboratory schools of Ka Haka ʻUla o Keʻelikōlani College of Hawaiian Language, the ʻAha Pūnana Leo preschools hold an affiliated status of the college’s P-20 Hawaiian Medium Education’s 2009 accreditation under the World Indigenous Nations Higher Education Consortium (WINHEC).
+As laboratory schools of Ka Haka ʻUla o Keʻelikōlani College of Hawaiian Language, the ʻAha Pūnana Leo preschools are the world’s first accredited early education program conducted through an endangered and indigenous language.
+The accreditation was issued by the World Indigenous Nations Higher Education Consortium (WINHEC).

 Our goals are to